20steps/autotables-bundle/README.md

 Now your view has to be modified to render the table for your entities.
 We are assuming here that you are using Twig templates.

-The needed assets of the bundle are included with the Twig function *ts_dataTable_assets*.
+The needed assets of the bundle are included with the Twig function *ts_autoTable_assets*.
 This will include the needed stylesheet and javascript files.
 If you want to exclude all javascript files you can use the option ```{'javascript': false}``` the same applies to the stylesheets: ```{'stylesheet': false}```.
 By using this you can call the function twice, once for the javascript includes and once for the stylesheet includes.